MicrosoftDocs/winapps-winrt-api/microsoft.ui.input/nonclientcaptiontappedeventargs_pointerdevicetype.md

 ## -description

-Gets the <xref:Microsoft.UI.Input.PointerDeviceType> for the pointer device that initiated the caption tapped input event.
+Gets the [PointerDeviceType](/windows/windows-app-sdk/api/winrt/microsoft.ui.input/pointerdevicetype) for the pointer device that initiated the caption tapped input event.

 ## -property-value

-The <xref:Microsoft.UI.Input.PointerDeviceType> for the pointer device that initiated the caption tapped input event.
+The [PointerDeviceType](/windows/windows-app-sdk/api/winrt/microsoft.ui.input/pointerdevicetype) for the pointer device that initiated the caption tapped input event.

 ## -remarks